Kria™ KR260 Robotics Starter Kit

 $ source /opt/xilinx/tsn-examples/bin/start_qbv_test.sh -tx

-• The talker on KR260 will run for 30 seconds and exit automatically
+• The talker on KR260 runs for 30 seconds and exits automatically

 Observe Results

-• The scope shot will show an approximate Scheduled traffic (Channel 1 yellow) and Best Effort traffic (Channel 2 green) distribution.
+• The scope shot shows an approximate Scheduled traffic (Channel 1 yellow) and Best Effort traffic (Channel 2 green) distribution.

 i210

-• Observe there are two sets of packets within the capture, one set with packet length=900, another set with packet length=800
+• Observe that there are two sets of packets within the capture, one set with packet length=900, another set with packet length=800.

 i210